What Human Foods Can Cats Eat? A Safe Feeding Guide for Cat Parents

 Raw meat, fish, and eggs carry a risk of potentially fatal viruses and bacteria.
 For this reason, it is important not to give your cat raw meat, fish, or eggs.

-Canned tuna or salmon can be used as treats occasionally; make sure they are cooked properly first.
+You can use canned tuna or salmon as treats occasionally.
+However, make sure they are cooked properly first.

 Cat treats should be cooked, cut into bite-sized pieces, and well-cooked.